 That was it, after just a few days we thought this could be our new home.
 We went back for a second look in 2016.
 On this trip we spent most of our time feeding feral cats, finding out who could feed them when we weren’t there being the dedicated

-I had been in contact with one of the Universities in Palermo, the capital of Sicily, and had found a Professor that was interested in helping to support a rehoming programme for the many bats that we also saw being evacuated from their homes.
-Habitats are often lost through construction, the renovation of rural homes and the development of wind farms.
-Later in 2017 I was invited to join a field trip monitoring bat activity - a fantastic opportunity!
+I had been in contact with one of the Universities in Palermo, the capital of Sicily, and had found a Professor who was interested in helping to support a rehoming program for the many bats that we also saw being evacuated from their homes.
+Habitats are often lost through construction, the renovation of rural homes, and the development of wind farms - I felt inspired to help somehow.

-By this time my wife and I were hooked on this stunning island full of different cultural backgrounds and activities, everybody we had met, expats and Sicilians and all were very friendly and helpful.
-BUT and this is a big but there is a lack of animal welfare and understanding of animals needs.
-Somebody told me to ‘harden up’ as we were trying to take in some needy kittens, my response was ‘No we don’t need to’, 'I understand that for hundreds of years animal interaction has been this way, but that doesn’t mean that we can’t help others and through our own actions try make change for the welfare of the animals and conservation'.
+By this time my wife and I were hooked on this stunning island full of different cultural backgrounds and activities, everybody we had met, expats and Sicilians, was very friendly and helpful.
+BUT and this is a big but there is a lack of animal welfare and understanding of animals' needs.
+Somebody told me to ‘harden up’ as we were trying to take in some needy kittens, and my response was ‘No we don’t need to’, 'I understand that for hundreds of years, animal interaction has been this way, but that doesn’t mean that we can’t help others and through our own actions try to make change for the welfare of the animals and conservation'.

-So Sicily it is, and so far we are winning a little - and thanks Tesco for your strapline, every little does help!
+So Sicily it is, and so far we are winning a little - and thanks Tesco for thier strapline, every little does help!